seirana/GEscDRS-TheraNet/README.md

 ![Image Alt Text](https://github.com/seirana/GEscDRS-TheraNet/blob/main/Images/Pipeline%20Structure.png)
 #...................................................................................................................................................
-# Key features
+#Key features
-## Input data
+##Input data
-GEscDRS-TheraNet needs the following input data:
+TOFU-MAaPO accepts the following types of input:

-A CSV file listing
-A CSV file listing
+Single- or paired-end metagenomic shotgun sequencing FASTQ files A CSV file listing samples and their associated FASTQ files Direct download of sequencing data from SRA using project, sample or run IDs
-## Database management
+##Database management
-The pipeline can download and install the required databases for .....
+The pipeline can download and install the required databases for GTDBtk, MetaPhlAn and HUMAnN.
+Refer to the usage documentation for more details.

-## GEscDRS
-## TheraNet
+Following tools need manual creation or download of required databases:

+Bowtie2 (for host genome removal)
+Kraken2 (with Braken)
+Sylph
+Salmon

 #...................................................................................................................................................
 # Quick start
 ## Prerequisites and Configuration